 5. Revamp Your Beauty Routine

 Resolve to start the new year with a fresh outlook on life and a fresh face.
 By this point in the year, your skin might be feeling a little dehydrated — whether due to the second serving of mulled wine at the in-laws, or lack of humidity in the winter air, you decide.
 Carve some time to go on a hunt for thicker moisturizers and introduce a retinol to your routine for a boost of smoothness and radiance.
 Plus consider putting the phone away as you reflect and recharge.
-The benefits will be two-fold: You’ll find more time to be present with loved ones, as well as avoid the negative effect of blue light pollution on your skin and your sleep cycle.
-Perhaps you’ll even find you don’t need to be on it as much this coming year, and you’ll find more time to make all these practices a part of your daily New Year’s resolutions.
+The benefits will be two-fold: You will find more time to be present with loved ones, as well as avoid the negative effect of blue light pollution on your skin and your sleep cycle.
+Perhaps you will even find you do not need to be on it as much this coming year, and you will find more time to make all these practices a part of your daily New Year’s resolutions.

 All in all, when the year ends, a lot of things go with it — your to-do list, your shopping list, the sparkly holiday clothes —but just like Esfahani Smith says, “It can actually be a very productive period if you bring an awareness to it.”